SavionW-Works/Macaulay-STEAM-Project-Data-Analysis/README.md

 Link to Festival Submission Page: (insert link) <br />
-The spreadsheet with our data is also included in this repo. <br /> <br />
+The spreadsheet with our data is also included in this repo. <br /> The HTML document was exported directly from Jupyter Notebook <br />